mattmarz94/Create-Movie-Watchlist/README.md

 JavaScript and Asynchronous Programming

 Local Storage Operations:
 Usage: Storing, retrieving, and removing movie data.
-In-Depth: Local storage allows web applications to store data locally within the user's browser, enabling persistent data even after the browser is closed.
+The local storage allows web applications to store data locally within the user's browser, enabling persistent data even after the browser is closed.
 By utilizing local storage, I could save user-specific watchlists, making the application stateful and user-friendly.

-Callback Functions: To handle asynchronous code, I extensively used callback functions.
+Callback Functions: To handle asynchronous code, I used callback functions.
 These functions are crucial for managing tasks that take an indeterminate amount of time to complete, such as API calls or timers.
 By passing a function as an argument, I ensured that certain actions only executed once the previous ones were finished, preventing potential issues with timing and data availability.

 Promises and Async/Await: Building on the foundation of callbacks, I worked with promises to streamline asynchronous operations.
 Promises represent the eventual completion (or failure) of an asynchronous operation and its resulting value.
 Using async and await, I wrote cleaner and more readable asynchronous code.
 This syntactic sugar allowed me to handle promises in a way that resembles synchronous code, significantly reducing complexity and improving error handling.